"All we had were some old barrels and a basket press. It made us realise that you don’t need a lot of things to make good wine."

 Whether consciously or subconsciously, often this means they’re entering the boxing ring with the Burgundies.
 But rather than trying to copy their style - by following a certain protocol or by adding new oak - it’s often through simplicity that the most exciting examples are made.

-Florian Moll and Sven Enderle have always been about simplicity; although at first, it was simplicity through necessity.
+Enderle & Moll has always been about simplicity; although at first, it was simplicity through necessity.
 They couldn’t afford a fancy crusher, but also — why buy a fancy crusher when you can stomp the grapes with your feet?

 Meet Florian and Sven